Opendigitalradio/dablin/README.md

 possible to directly request a specific sub-channel by using `-r` (for DAB) or `-R` (for DAB+).

+Note that the console output always shows the programme type just using RDS PTYs despite the actually used international table ID (which should work in nearly all cases).
+The GTK version in contrast always shows the correct programme type, based on the transmitted international table ID.

 ### Keyboard shortcuts (GTK GUI version)